pranav-ganesh/tp/docs/UserGuide.md

 title: User Guide
 ---

+## Introducing CallMeMaybe

-CallMeMaybe (CMM) is a **desktop app** centered for Telemarketers in aiding them in customer contact management.
+CallMeMaybe (CMM) is a **desktop app** that helps Telemarketers in customer contact management.
-CMM provides a solution to quickly catalog people based on who has/yet to be called.
+CMM provides a solution to quickly catalog contacts based on whether they have already been called or not.
-The in-built tracking functionality serves as a reminder to reach back on previously unreachable customers.
+The in-built tracking functionality serves as a reminder for you to reach back on previously unreachable customers.
 Importing and exporting of existing customer database is also supported by CMM to facilitate team-based environments.